- 1 cup water (70° to 80°)

 - Sprinkle the cornmeal onto a greased baking sheet.
 Place loaves on pan.
 Cover and let rise in a warm place until doubled, about 30 minutes.
 Brush with egg yolk.
 Make 1/4-in.-deep cuts 2 in. apart in each loaf.

 Bake at 375° for 20-25 minutes or until golden brown.
 Remove from pan to a wire rack.

 Freeze option: Securely wrap and freeze cooled loaves in heavy-duty foil.
 To use, place a foil-wrapped loaf on a baking sheet and reheat in a 450° oven for 10-15 minutes.
 Carefully remove foil; return to oven for a few minutes to crisp crust.
-Yield: 2 loaves (about 3/4 pound each, 16 slices).
+Yield: 2 loaves (3/4 pound and 16 slices each).

 Reviews for Onion French Bread Loaves

 "I agree, it sounds EXCELLENT, and I shall give it a try.
 Personally, I prefer smaller loaves for just the two of us.
 Here is one you might enjoy.....

 - 1 package (1/4 ounce) active dry yeast